Psychology Schools in Iowa

 Upper Iowa University

-Upper Iowa University offers a 120 undergraduate program in psychology that leads to a bachelor’s degree in psychology.
+Upper Iowa University offers a 120-credit undergraduate program in psychology that leads to a bachelor’s degree in psychology.
 The psychology major requires students to complete 36 credits in such courses as general psychology, research methods, personality, issues and ethics in the help professions, and elementary statistics.
 Psychology majors must also complete an internship or a special project to fulfill major requirements.
-The psychology program offers flexibility with students able to complete degree requirements at the main campus in Fayette, online, at various educational centers throughout the state, or through independent study.
-Psychology faculty members typically hold a doctorate degree in psychology.
+The psychology program offers flexibility, with students able to complete degree requirements at the main campus in Fayette, online, at various educational centers throughout the state, or through independent study.
+Psychology faculty members typically hold a doctoral degree in psychology.

-Psychology Graduate Programs in Iowa
+Traditional Graduate Programs

 University of Northern Iowa

-The University of Northern Iowa allows graduate students pursuing a Master of Arts (MA) in psychology to concentrate in one of three areas: clinical science, social psychology, and individualized study.
-Students, whose interests do not fall into the first two concentrations, may tailor their graduate studies with the individualized study option.
+The University of Northern Iowa allows graduate students pursuing a Master of Arts (MA) in psychology to concentrate in one of three areas: clinical science, social psychology, or individualized study.
+Students whose interests do not fall into the first two concentrations may tailor their graduate studies with the individualized study option.
 Regardless of the concentration, graduate students must complete a minimum of one major project and a thesis, which includes an oral defense, during the two-year program.
 Graduate students begin the program in the fall and may be eligible for an assistantship or departmental scholarship to help defray the costs of tuition.

 University of Iowa